 You’ve got the vision, passion, and are ready to launch your website.
 Awesome!
 Take 15 minutes, kick back, and follow the straightforward steps below to set up a WordPress blog and website in no time.
-There are a lot of great web options out there, but we and many others tend to think WordPress is the way to go for managing your blog and website.
+There are a lot of great web options out there, but we tend to think WordPress is the way to go for managing your blog and website.

 Here are the three basic steps to getting set up on WordPress.